textcreationpartnership/A02774/README.md

 ##Content Summary##

 #####Front#####
-A nevv letter of notable contents With a straunge sonet, intituled Gorgon, or the wonderfull yeare.H

 #####Body#####

+1. TO MY LOVING FRIEND, IOHN Wolfe, Printer to the Cittie.
+Sonet.
+Gorgon, or the wonderfull yeare.St Fame dispos'd to cunnycatch the world,Vproar'd a wondermen
-1. Sonet.
+    _ Sonet.
 Gorgon, or the wonderfull yeare.

-1. L'enuoy.
+    _ L'enuoy.

-1. Sonet.
+    _ Sonet.

-1. Glosse.
+    _ Glosse.

-1. L'enuoy.
+    _ L'enuoy.

 #####Back#####

-A nevv letter of notable contents With a straunge sonet, intituled Gorgon, or the wonderfull yeare.H **Types of content**
+1. Errata.

+**Types of content**

   * There are 63 **verse** lines!